Sake44/ObsidianBackup/OneNote/Notes/AWS/S3 (Object Storage).md

 **Amazon S3 use cases**

-Amazon S3 is a widely used storage service, with far more use cases than could fit on one screen.

-**Backup and storage**

-Amazon S3 is a natural place to back up files because it is highly redundant.
-As mentioned in the last lesson, AWS stores your EBS snapshots in Amazon S3 to take advantage of its high availability.
- >

-**Media hosting**

-Because you can store unlimited objects, and each individual object can be up to 5 TB, Amazon S3 is an ideal location to host video, photo, and music uploads.

-**Software delivery**

-You can use Amazon S3 to host your software applications that customers can download.

-**Data lakes**

-Amazon S3 is an optimal foundation for a data lake because of its virtually unlimited scalability.
-You can increase storage from gigabytes to petabytes of content, paying only for what you use.

-**Static websites**

-You can configure your S3 bucket to host a static website of HTML, CSS, and client-side scripts.

-**Static content**

-Because of the limitless scaling, the support for large files, and the fact that you can access any object over the web at any time, Amazon S3 is the perfect place to store static content.

 **Amazon S3 and IAM policies**
 Previously, you learned about creating and using AWS Identity and Access Management (IAM) policies.
 Now you can apply that knowledge to Amazon S3.
 When IAM policies are attached to your resources (buckets and objects) or IAM users, groups, and roles, the policies define which actions they can perform.
 Access policies that you attach to your resources are referred to as _resource-based policies_ and access policies attached to users in your account are called _user policie_**s**.

-**Amazon S3 encryption**
-Amazon S3 reinforces encryption in transit (as it travels to and from Amazon S3) and at rest.
-To protect data, Amazon S3 automatically encrypts all objects on upload and applies server-side encryption with S3-managed keys as the base level of encryption for every bucket in Amazon S3 at no additional cost.

-**Amazon S3 bucket policies**
-Like IAM policies, S3 bucket policies are defined in a JSON format.
-Unlike IAM policies, which are attached to resources and users, S3 bucket policies can only be attached to S3 buckets.
-The policy that is placed on the bucket applies to every object in that bucket.
-S3 bucket policies specify what actions are allowed or denied on the bucket.
- >

-==You should use S3 bucket policies in the following scenarios:==

-- ==You need a simple way to do cross-account access to Amazon S3, without using IAM roles.==
-- ==Your IAM policies bump up against the defined size limit.
-S3 bucket policies have a larger size limit.==

-==For examples of bucket policies, see the== ==Bucket Policy Examples== ==link here or in the resources section.==

-**Amazon S3 encryption**
-Amazon S3 reinforces encryption in transit (as it travels to and from Amazon S3) and at rest.
-To protect data, Amazon S3 automatically encrypts all objects on upload and applies server-side encryption with S3-managed keys as the base level of encryption for every bucket in Amazon S3 at no additional cost.

 ==Storage Classes==

-|
-|
 ==Storage Class== ==Description==
 ==S3 Standard== ==This is considered general-purpose storage for cloud applications, dynamic websites, content distribution, mobile and gaming applications, and big data analytics.==
 ==S3 Intelligent-Tiering== ==This tier is useful if your data has unknown or changing access patters.
 S3 Intelligent-Tiering stores objects in three tiers: a frequent access tier, an infrequent access tier, and an archive instance access tier.
 Amazon S3 monitors access patterns of your data and automatically moves your data to the most cost-effective storage tier based on frequency of access.==